Do you ever think about your "internal flora and fauna"?

 It often comes as a surprise to people to hear about them, probably because their importance has only become apparent in recent years.
 Up until then, it was seen as one of those anomalies which didn’t have a simple explanation and so tended to be ignored.

 Why is our “internal flora and fauna” so important?

-Well, to start with, they aid digestion by producing additional enzymes to help break down proteins, carbohydrates, fats and fibre.
-They also produce substances to help the resulting nutrients, vitamins and minerals pass through the gut wall and into the blood stream.
+To start with, they aid digestion by producing additional enzymes to help break down proteins, carbohydrates, fats and fibre.
+They also produce substances to help the resulting nutrients, vitamins and minerals pass through the gut wall and into the bloodstream.